AcadiaSoft/simm-lib/README.md

 derivatives transactions.
 Please contact isdalegal@isda.org for more information on licensing the ISDA SIMM™.

-### Updates: 2019-10-15
+### Updates: 2019-11-19
+- The library received a pretty major clean-up but all old interfaces should still be available.
-The Library is now passing ISDA's unit tests for SIMM 2.2, as well as the optional test to test worst-of calculation functionality.
+- The library is now also passing the unit tests for 1-day SIMM.
+- The library now supports jackson annotations for serialization of im-trees and CRIF.

 ## Getting Started
 Simm-Lib is built with Apache Maven, so one must get Maven